GeorginaCarlisle/inspiring-young-writers/README.md

 ## Acknowledgements

 [Code Institute](https://codeinstitute.net) - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

+Code Institute's Slack community - Provided me with support and key insight into issues I was facing.
+Where specific support was gained, this has been noted either in [credits](#credits) or in [bugs](#bugs-and-fixes) as appropriate.

 ### Other projects